exonum/exonum/CONTRIBUTING.md

   Public method should be documented, but meaningful parameter names are also helpful for better understanding.

+- Use [Rust 2018 edition].

+  * Avoid `extern crate` unless it is required.

+  * Avoid `mod.rs` files, simply use directories for nested modules.

 - Prefer [nested imports] whenever possible.

 - Don't try to minimize imports scope (for example don't put it inside a function), place them at the beginning of the file.

+- Prefer importing a type name instead of using fully-qualified names.
-- Avoid leading `::` in the type names (for example `::std::path::Path`), instead import a type and use a shorter form:
+  For example, avoid writing `std::path::Path` in code, instead import a type and use a shorter form:

   ```rust
   // Import type: